Powdered Sugar Glaze

 Instructions

-• Place the powdered sugar in a medium-size bowl.
+• Sift the powdered sugar into a medium-size bowl.
+1 ½ cups powdered sugar

-• Add the heavy cream a tablespoon at a time until you reach the consistency you'd like your icing or drizzle to be.
+• Add the heavy cream a tablespoon at a time until you reach the consistency you'd like your icing or drizzle to be, whisking in between each addition.
+3-5 tablespoons heavy cream*

-• Mix well and immediately drizzle or spread over cookies, cakes or breads.
+• Whisk well and immediately drizzle or spread over cookies, cakes or breads.

 Notes